artemqq5/LocalDataBaseApp/README.md

 # LocalDataBaseApp

 I have created a simple app for write users to local database.
-I used principles material design.
+I used principles material design and sqlite